RGBCube/JsonWrapper/README.md

 # ClutterDB
-extremely simple JSON database made for infrequent changes which behaves like a dict
+extremely simple JSON database made for infrequent changes which behaves like a dict this was made for ClutterBot (still in development)
 # Usage
 ```python
 from db import ClutterDB